kubeshop/testkube/docs/docs/3-using-testkube/triggers.md

 * **event**     - created, modified, deleted
 * **execution** - test, testsuite

-**NOTE**: all resources support the above-mentioned events, a list of finer-grained events is in the works, stay tuned...
+**NOTE**: All resources support the above-mentioned events, a list of finer-grained events is in the works, stay tuned...

 ### Example